Prince Eugen, Duke of Närke: Art

 After finishing high school, Prince Eugen studied art history at Uppsala University.
 Although supported by his parents, Prince Eugen did not make the decision to pursue a career in painting easily, not least because of his royal status.
 He was very open-minded and interested in the radical tendencies of the 1880s.
 He was first trained in painting by Hans Gude and Wilhelm von Gegerfelt.

 Between 1887 and 1889, he studied in Paris under Léon Bonnat, Alfred Philippe Roll, Henri Gervex and Pierre Puvis de Chavannes.
+When he arrived, the Finnish artist Albert Edelfelt became his cicerone in the studios and at the exhibitions in Paris - a close friendship between Eugene and Edelfelt arose.
 Puvis de Chavannes's classical simplicity had the greatest influence on Prince Eugen's work.
 The Duke devoted himself entirely to landscape painting, becoming one of the era's most prominent landscape painters.
 He was mainly interested in the lake Mälaren, the countryside of Stockholm (such as Tyresö, where he spent his summers), Västergötland (most notably Örgården, another summer residence) and Skåne (especially Österlen).

 Prince Eugen's works

 Death and legacy

-Prince Eugen bought Waldemarsudde, on Djurgården in Stockholm, in 1899 and had a residence built there within a few years.
+Prince Eugen bought Waldemarsudde, in Djurgården in Stockholm, in 1899 and had a residence built there within a few years.
 After his death at Drottningholm Palace on 17 August 1947, the residence became an art museum and, in accordance with his will, property of the state.
 Eugen never married, in an era when royal princes almost always found princesses to wed.
 His homosexual orientation was unknown to the general public.